As within our Oslo-tours we arrange all tours in Bergen individually.

 Still, we will pass by contemporary architecture.
 Up to the customer the focus of this tour may be shifted in favour of contemporary architecture.

 A possible starting point is Bergenhus, the old mediaeval district of the early kings and clerics.
-From Håkonshallen (1247 - 1261) it´s just a short walk along the water to the old merchants wooden-houses of the hanseatic times (12th until early 17th century) called Bryggen, which are one of the most famous attractions of the city.
-It´s worth spending a while here, getting lost in the deep and extremely small alleys, the very typical and traditional grid of all the sites at the Bergen-waterfront.
-Nearby the church of Maria (Mariakirken from 1120, the oldest building in Bergen) is situated.
+From Håkonshallen (1247 - 1261) it´s just a short walk along the water to the old merchants wooden-houses of the Hanseatic League’s trading empire from the 14th to the mid-16th century, called Bryggen, which are one of the most famous attractions of the city.
+Bryggen is at the list of world heritage sites (UNESCO): https://whc.unesco.org/en/list/59/

 When walking to the city center we pass Den Nasjonale Scenen, the city-theatre, Ole Bulls plass and Torgalmeningen, a composition of modern and classical architecture within the classical rectangular grid of the 19th century.
 Torgalmeningen is the most European place in Norway!
 Framed from impressive buildings from the last century, the finest is unquestionably the classical modern shoppingmal Sund, which is listed and at present under restoration.

 We are passing the nearby the district of the main station.
-After crossing the rather shabby but charming neighbourhood of Grønnesmauret with both affordable foodstores and restaurants and affordable rooms for students, we are back in the mediaeval centre of the city.
+After crossing the rather shabby but charming neighbourhood of Marken with both affordable foodstores and restaurants and affordable rooms for students, we are back in the mediaeval centre of the city.
 Let´s have a look at Korskirken, (the church of the holy cross) and Domkirken (cathedral church)!
 Both churches are built around 1150, but destroyed and rebuilt over the centuries.

 Almost around the corner the station of the Fløibanen is located (the funicular railway to the mountaintop Fløyen)